 At Charter Hall, we create better futures by bringing aspirations to life.

-Our exclusive 12-month scholarship program offers students of business (property) or property economics at Western Sydney University and University of Technology Sydney an exclusive opportunity to gain hands-on industry experience.
+Our exclusive 10-month scholarship program offers students of business (property) or property economics at Western Sydney University and University of Technology Sydney an exclusive opportunity to gain hands-on industry experience.

-We speak to this year’s participants: Sarah Caprarelli, who is in her final year of a Bachelor of Property Economics at UTS, and third-year WSU Bachelor of Business in Property student Nicholas Bizzanelli.
+Previous participants: Sarah Caprarelli, who was in her final year of a Bachelor of Property Economics at UTS, and WSU Bachelor of Business in Property student Nicholas Bizzanelli, share their experience.